cleanlab/regression-label-error-benchmark/README.md

         ├── trained_models
         └── training
 ```
-## Things to Note

-Every label quality score in this repo should be such that LOWER values of the score correspond to datapoints that are MORE likely to have a label error.

 ## Getting Started

 - `evaluation`: Main folder to start exploring.
 It consists of 2 files.
-    - `evaluation.ipynb`: use to check current base line and add new scoring techniques.
-Comments are added to assist through any updates that are required.
-Main baseline scoring method is `score_residual()`.
+    - `evaluation.ipynb`: This is where you should add new label quality scoring techniques.
+A baseline label quality scoring method is `score_residual()`.
+This notebook runs the label quality scoring techniques on all datasets, and evaluates their performance in detecting label errors via various metrics.
-    - `utils.py`: it consists of helper functions to effectively generate plot, compute metrics at once and for other intermediate steps.
+    - `utils.py`: Consists of helper functions to generate plots, compute evaluation metrics, etc.
-    - New label-quality-scoring techniques must be added to `evaluation.ipynb`
+    - New label-quality-scoring techniques should be added to `evaluation.ipynb` rather than here.
-    - Predictions generated through AutoGluon is available in `modeling/dataset_name/predictions`.
-The pipeline is developed under assumption that predictions are available in this folder.
+    - Predictions generated through AutoGluon are available in `modeling/dataset_name/predictions`.
+The pipeline is developed under assumption that predictions (and other model outputs required by a label quality scoring function) are available in this folder.

 - `dataset`: folder to store the datasets